brikkho-net/Inconsolata/README.md

 pip install -r requirements.txt
 ```

-To build the fonts we must load sources/Inconsolata-vf.glyphs in Glyphs and do the following:
+To build the fonts run:
-- Run the decompose-transformed-components.py script
-- Run the gen_instances.py script
-- Run the inco_fix.py script
-- Save the file back in the sources directory with the filename "prod.glyphs"

-We can now run the build script in the terminal:

 ```
-cd sources # script needs to be run from sources dir sh build.sh
+gftools builder sources/config.yml
 ```

 Fonts will take approximately 25 minutes to build.

+## Changelog v.3.100

+- Use `gftools builder`
+- Remove glyphsapp post processing steps since fontmake can now do these automatically
+- Only include fvar instances ExtraLight to Black
+- Remove redundant files from sources/ dir

 ## Changelog v.3.000